AirbusDriver/post-to-playlist-bot/README.md

 ## What's This?

 This is a work in progress.
-It's really just a playground for me to figure out an acceptable FP architecture that looses operates like ports/adapters.
+It's really just a playground for me to figure out an acceptable FP architecture that loosely operates like ports/adapters.
 But eventually it will be a deployable Node app that manage playlists from your personal Spotify account by syncing the music that is ItemDetails to Reddit.
 A simple config file will determine which playlists are to be managed and by which source.
 You can combine multiple subreddit sources as well as do things like leave the top 10 songs in the playlist, while keeping the current "hot 50" song in step with the playlist.

 ## Roadmap